react-navigation/react-navigation/docs/api/navigators/DrawerNavigator.md

 - `inactiveTintColor` - label and icon color of the inactive label
 - `inactiveBackgroundColor` - background color of the inactive label
 - `onItemPress(route)` - function to be invoked when an item is pressed
-- `itemsContainerForceInset` - override default forceInset on the SafeAreaView that wraps the items container component
 - `itemsContainerStyle` - style object for the content section
 - `itemStyle` - style object for the single item, which can contain an Icon and/or a Label
 - `labelStyle` - style object to overwrite `Text` style inside content section, when your label is a string